RL4CO: an Extensive Reinforcement Learning for Combinatorial Optimization Benchmark: Benchmarking Setup

-We run all models to try and match as much as possible the original implementation details.
+We run all models to match the original implementation details under \textit{controlled} settings.
 In particular, we run all models for $250,000$ gradient steps with the same Adam \citep{kingma2014adam} optimizer with a learning rate of $10^{-4}$ and $0$ weight decay.
 For POMO, we match the original implementation details of weight decay as $10^{-6}$.
 For POMO, the number of multistarts is the same as the number of possible initial locations in the environment (for instance, for TSP50, $50$ starts are considered).
 In the case of Sym-NCO, we use $10$ as augmentation for the shared baseline; we match the number of effective samples of AM-XL to the ones of Sym-NCO to demonstrate the differences between models.

 The number of epochs for all models is $100$, except for AM-XL ($500$).
 We also employ learning rate scheduling, in particular, \texttt{MultiStepLR} \footnote{\href{https://pytorch.org/docs/stable/generated/torch.optim.lr_scheduler.MultiStepLR}{https://pytorch.org/docs/stable/generated/torch.optim.lr\_scheduler.MultiStepLR}} with $\gamma = 0.1$ on epoch $80$ and $95$; for AM-XL, this applies on epoch $480$ and $495$.